Get the installer working with the new build system

-#2 Updated by Chad Berkley about 10 years ago
+#2 Updated by Chad Berkley over 10 years ago

 Have run into all kinds of problems trying to make a Windows EXE file with our new module setup.
 Launch4J assumes that all of the code is in one jar file and builds an executable around that.
 I've automated the creation of the manifest file in the loader.jar file so that it includes all of the other kepler jar files.
 This mostly works, except that then all paths are relative to wherever you've issued the java -jar command, no matter where the loader.jar file actually is.
 This causes all sorts of problems with the way we're finding configs and the way that the MoMLParser wants to find the configs for the -kepler argument.
 I'm mostly going to punt on this for now, but will try to revisit it later.
 Spent three days on this with mostly nothing to show.
 I'll move on to creating the OSX .app directory, which should be much easier.
 Then we'll at least have a launcher for each os, even if the windows one is a .bat file for now.